A city destroyed: Visiting Agdam, Nagorno-Karabakh

 Where and what is Agdam ghost town?

 Officially, Agdam is a deserted city in Southern Azerbaijan but the answer is not as quite as simple as that.
 It is also a deserted city in Nagorno-Karabakh (NKR), a small republic in the Caucasus nestled between Armenia and Azerbaijan.
-The problem is however, that Nagorno-Karabakh is a self-declared republic that is recognised by no one (*).
+The problem is, however, that Nagorno-Karabakh is a self-declared republic that is recognised by no one (*).
 It therefore does not officially exist.

 It can be tricky finding maps that show NKR’s border.
 As an example, Google maps were accused provocation against Azerbaijan and now clearly show the Republic as Azeri territory!

 (*) This is not technically correct.
-Nagorno-Karabakh is not recognised by any other country or state but it is recognised by Abkhazia and South Ossetia (both also situated in the Caucasus) as well as Transnistria (which is located between Moldova and Ukraine), all three of which have rather dubious status on the world stage.
-Interestingly, Armenia doesn’t recognise NKR as an independent state, but continues to support it.
+Nagorno-Karabakh is not recognised by any other country or state but it is recognised by Abkhazia and South Ossetia (both also situated in the Caucasus) as well as Transnistria (which is located between Moldova and Ukraine), all three of which have a rather dubious status on the world stage.
+Interestingly, Armenia doesn’t recognise NKR as an independent state but continues to support it.

 So whilst there are question marks over the political status of Nagorno-Karabakh, expanding on the history of Agdam and what happened there is a little more clear-cut.
 Until the early 1990s, Agdam was a thriving city with a large population of reportedly up to 150,000 people.
 Of this population, practically all were Muslim Azerbaijanis (also known as Azeris).
 This is key because the majority population in the region at the time was (and still is) Christian Armenians.

 This photograph was taken sometime before the conflict.
 The twin minarets of the mosque can be seen clearly in the upper right of the image.
 It is impossible to imagine that Adgam once looked like this …